uab-cgds-worthey/rosalution/README.md

 `setup.sh` provisions your local environment for developing Rosalution.
 The script will

-- `yarn install` within each subdirectory
+- `pnpm install` within each subdirectory
 - Updates your local `/etc/hosts` to support the local DNS redirect of localhost to 'local.rosalution.cgds'.
 - Creates a Python virtual environment for called **"rosalution_env"** within the backend directory
 - Installs Python dependencies within the virtual environment